mmartial/ComfyUI-Nvidia-Docker/extras/FAQ.md

 - Reload the webpage using your browser
 - Display the Manager again.
 In the news box (within manager, box on the right side), scroll down to see the version of ComfyUI-Manager that was installed.

 ## 1.3.
-Installating a custom node from git
+Installing a custom node from git

 - On the ComfyUI canvas, select "Manager"
 - Select `Custom Nodes Manager`